GarrettClary/hello-world/README.md

 College student who's ability to program is slowly catching up with his interest in programming.

-Using this repository as a pseudo blog (not completely sold on that idea) and to practice Git from the command line.
+Using this repository as a pseudo blog for the time being.

-I like to do things the right way and continually strive to implement all applicable standards and conventions.
+I try to learn the right way of doing things and always strive to know and implement best practices.
-I am always receptive to constructive criticism and never fall into the trap of thinking that I know all there is to know about a particular subject.
-Hopefully I can contribute to projects I use or find interesting, even doing documentation for projects seems like a great way to get started.
+I am always receptive to constructive criticism and never fall into the trap of thinking that I know more than I do (hopefully).
+I look forward to contributing to projects if possible, and am excited to get involved more with open-source projects.

-I am nowhere near the best or most efficient with these programs or tools but they are my preference (not only computer related) and in the spirit of my Git testing, pseudo-blog, repo here we go:
+I am nowhere near the best, most efficient, or knowledgeable with the following however in the spirit of my Git testing, pseudo-blog repo, here are my preferences.

-Linux (CLI in general)
+-Linux (CLI in general)
-Vim
-Bash
-Radare2
-Pure espresso (I'll settle for just black coffee) Manual transmissions
+-Vim
+-Bash
+-Radare2
+-Straight Espresso
+-Standard Transmissions
+-Hard truth